Women In the Bible

 Phoebe, another of Paul’s significant people in the church, stands out in connection with Romans 16:1-2.
 Although many translators discriminate in rendering these verses into English, in the original Greek language the words of Paul used to describe Phoebe indicate her high position in the early church.
 The verses tell us that Phoebe was a “diakonos,” using the exact same word translated “deacon” or “minister” elsewhere in the Scriptures.
 The word is not a feminine one, so even the translation “deaconess” is incorrect.
 Paul’s words tell us that Phoebe was a “prostatis,” a strong word indicating some sort of position of overseeing.
 Dr. Aida Besancon Spencer’s book, Beyond the Curse, gives convincing evidence that only an English translator’s bias would term Phoebe a “servant” and “helper” rather than a “minister” and “leader.”

 In many other places in Paul’s letters we can see that he valued women as strong and capable co-workers.
-If what these women were doing was in the slightest way questionable, or if they acred in ways never to be repeated, certainly Paul would have mentioned this.
+If what these women were doing was in the slightest way questionable, or if they acted in ways never to be repeated, certainly Paul would have mentioned this.
 Even a superficial reading of Paul’s epistles shows he was not shy about criticizing people, nor was he reticent in pointing out error.

-“But after that faith is come, we are no longer under a schoolmaster (the law, see verse 23).
-For ye are all children of God by faith in Christ Jesus.
+“But after that faith is come, we are no longer under a schoolmaster (the law, see verse 23). have put For ye are all children of God by faith in Christ Jesus.
 For as many of you as have been baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.”
 The plain reading of these words makes the meaning self evident!

 1 Corinthians 14: 33-35